ksb-intel/Python-CLI-Scripts/README.md

 # Python-CLI-Scripts

-This repository contains Python scripts specifically designed for automation, and creating my own OSINT (Open Source Intelligence) scripts.
+This repository contains Python scripts specifically designed for automating workflows, and creating my own OSINT (Open Source Intelligence) tools, and other scripts for daily use.
+Each script is self-contained.

+Script Details:
+- Webscrapper
+- Simple Domain Finder
+- Subdomain Scanner
+- Username Finder
+- IP Lookup